Gowresh7/path_tracking/README.md

 ## Design Choices

 ### Pure Pursuit Algorithm
 - For the initial implementation, the Pure Pursuit Algorithm was chosen for its relatively simple logic, which calculates the steering angle based on a lookahead point on the input path.

 ### Modular Design
 - Considering the future implementations of other controller algorithms like Stanley, MPC, etc., a modular architecture was followed to develop the code.
 This allows for easy implementation and integration of the different path tracking controllers.
 The **'PathTrackingController'** base class ensures that any derived controller can implement the **'computeControl'** function using the robot's odometry, path, and other parameters as input to output the necessary control commands.

 ### State Management
 - To better manage the robot's behavior at various stages, an enumerated State was used to manage the robot's current state (IDLE, TRACKING, GOAL_REACHED, ERROR).
 This design allows the system to react appropriately based on the robot's progress along the path, handle errors gracefully, and stop the robot when the goal is reached.

 ### Dynamic Reconfigure & ROS Parameters
 - Parameters such as **'lookahead_distance'**, **'vehicle_speed'**, **'wheelbase'**, and **'controller_type'** are loaded through ROS parameters, making it easy to tune the system for different robots and environments without modifying the code.
 - Additionally **'lookahead_distance'**, **'vehicle_speed'**, **'goal_tolerance'** and **'steering_limits'** are exposed thorugh the dynamic reconfigure servers to enable parameter tuning during runtime

 ### Visualization
 - In order to showcase the current state of the robot at various stages of its behavior, **visualization markers** are published and can be viewed in Rviz.
 - The predicted trajectory, based on the calculated steering angle is published as a path to visualize in Rviz.

+### Additional ROS Nodes
+- To enable better visualization in Rviz, a python node was created to provide transformations between */world* frame and */base_footprint* frame based on odometry data
+- Another python node was created to publish various path messages as input to the Controller.